Lleu Llaw Gyffes: Name

-The name may also be related to 'lynx', perhaps indicating the existence of a Proto-Celtic root that denoted an animal with shining eyes, from PIE *leuk- 'to shine' (compare Greek [] 'lynx', perhaps from a zero-grade form *luk- with infixed nasal).

-Another possibility is that *Lugus is related to Latin 'mournful, pertaining to mourning', from 'to mourn' from a PIE base *leug- 'to break' (cf. Greek [] 'mournful, sad', 'breaks, torments', 'to break the heart').

 Role in Welsh tradition

 The story of Lleu and the tynghedau of Arianrhod and then of Lleu and Blodeuwedd form respectively the second and third part of the Mabinogi of Math fab Mathonwy.

 Birth

 Gilfaethwy, nephew to the Venedotian king, Math fab Mathonwy, falls in love with his uncle's virgin foot-holder, Goewin.
 His brother Gwydion conspires to start a war between the north and the south, so as give the brothers the opportunity to rape Goewin while Math is distracted by the ensuing war.
 To this end, Gwydion steals a number of otherworldly pigs from the Demetian king, Pryderi, leading to an invasion of Gwynedd.

 Pryderi and his men march north and fight a battle between Maenor Bennardd and Maenor Coed Alun, but are forced to retreat.
 He is pursued to Nant Call, where more of his men are slaughtered, and then to Dol Benmaen, where he suffers a third defeat.
 To avoid further bloodshed, it is agreed that the outcome of the battle should be decided by single combat between Gwydion and Pryderi.
 The two contenders meet at a place called Y Velen Rhyd in Ardudwy, and "because of strength and valour and magic and enchantment", Gwydion triumphs and Pryderi is killed.
 The men of Dyfed retreat back to their own land, lamenting over the death of their lord.

 When Math hears of the assault on Goewin, he turns his nephews into a series of mated pairs of animals: Gwydion becomes a stag for a year, then a sow and finally a wolf.
 Gilfaethwy becomes a hind deer, a boar and a she-wolf.
 Each year they produce an offspring which is sent to Math: Hyddwn, Hychddwn and Bleiddwn.
 After three years, Math releases his nephews from their punishment and begins the search for a new foot-holder.
 Gwydion suggests his sister Arianrhod, who is magically tested for virginity by Math.
 During the test, she gives birth to a "sturdy boy with thick yellow hair" whom Math names Dylan and who takes on the nature of the seas until his death at his uncle Gofannon's hands.

 Ashamed, Arianrhod runs to the door, but on her way out something small drops from her, which Gwydion wraps up and places in a chest at the foot of his bed.
 Some time later, he hears screams from within the chest, and opens it to discover a second baby boy.